StreamFind Get Started Guide

 Introduction

 The StreamFind R package is a data agnostic data processing workflow designer.
 Besides data processing, the package can also be used for data management, visualization and reporting.
 This guide focuses on describing the general framework of StreamFind.
-StreamFind is centered around R6 classes, serving as data processing engines (used as metaphor) for different types of data (e.g. mass spectrometry (MS) and Raman spectroscopy (RS) data).
+StreamFind uses R6 classes as main interface and for project management and S3 classes for internal data handling and organization.

 StreamFind Concept

-Internally, the engines (R6 classes) use seven central S7 classes:
+Internally, the Engine R6 classes use seven central S3 classes:

 The Metadata

-Data processing engines are fundamentally reference classes with
+Data processing engines are fundamentally used for project

 is the parent class of all other data specific engines (e.g. MassSpecEngine